EssamWisam/Portfolio-Distribution/README.md

 for other sections as well.
 You are free to set all these probabilities and even enforce new variables to follow random behaviour (e.g., center above).

 You can also use an existing section for any purpose.
 For instance, the `TaskPage.ts` in the current template uses a project section for a different purpose.
-In other words, in `App.ts` both `TaskPageData.ts` and `ProjectPageData.ts` use the same designed section `ProjectPages.tsx`.
+In other words, in `App.tsx` both `TaskPageData.ts` and `ProjectPageData.ts` use the same designed section `ProjectPages.tsx`.

-It should be obvious how to reorder and remove sections once you check `App.ts`.
+It should be obvious how to reorder and remove sections once you check `App.tsx`.

 ## ✨ Next Steps